ScottHarrisonDev/F1-Data-Viz/README.md

 - Use basic charts to help figure out how to best display the data visually

+- Update JS code that uses XMLHTTPRequest to use Fetch or at least a promise

 ### Notes
 SQL script to get most popular circuits:
 ```SQL